APWU Retroactive Pay April 2026: What You Need to Know

 Who Gets Retro Pay

-Current APWU-represented employees who worked or had paid leave hours during the November 2024 through August 2025 period will receive retro pay automatically in their April 10 paycheck.
+Current APWU-represented employees who worked or had paid leave hours during the November 2024 through August 2025 period received retro pay automatically in their April 10 paycheck.

-Separated employees — if you retired, resigned, or were discharged but had work or paid leave hours during the retro period, you will also receive a retroactive check.
+Separated employees — if you retired, resigned, or were discharged but had work or paid leave hours during the retro period, you should also receive a retroactive check.
 It will be sent to your last office on record.
+If you haven’t received it, contact your last employing office.

 PSEs are included.
-If you were a PSE during the retro period, you’ll receive back pay for the applicable general wage increases.
+If you were a PSE during the retro period, you received back pay for the applicable general wage increases.

 The exact amount depends on your grade, step, and how many hours you worked during the retro period.
 But here’s a rough idea: